 If Christmas or Thanksgiving is just around the corner, you may be wondering if you can slip your dog the odd bit of stuffing under the table as a special treat.
-Unfortunately, though a ball of stuffing may look and smell like the perfect doggy treat, stuffing is actually not safe for dogs.
-It may give them an upset tummy or, even worse,can cause toxicity and serious conditions like pancreatitis.
+Unfortunately, while it may look and smell like the perfect doggy treat, stuffing is not safe for dogs.
+It may give them an upset tummy or worse, cause toxicity and serious conditions like pancreatitis.

-In this post, we’ll explain why it’s unwise to offer stuffing to your dog and give you a heads-up on other festive foods that can make dogs sick.
+In this post, we explain why it’s unwise to offer stuffing to your pup and inform you about other festive foods that can make dogs sick.

 Is Stuffing Toxic to Dogs?

 Yes, stuffing is toxic to dogs because it contains garlic and onions.
-Both of these ingredients, which come from the allium family, can cause toxicity in dogs, as can leeks, chives, and shallots.
-This happens because they contain thiosulfate, which, in dogs, can cause red blood cell damage.
+Both of these ingredients, which come from the Allium genus, can cause toxicity in dogs, as can leeks, chives, and shallots.
+They contain thiosulfate, which in dogs, can cause red blood cell damage.
 This results in a condition called hemolytic anemia.

-No part of any of these food items is safe for dogs, and it doesn’t matter if they’re raw or cooked, either—they could all cause some pretty nasty effects, including vomiting, diarrhea, weakness, lethargy, dehydration, abdominal pain, pale gums, appetite loss, breathing difficulties, and panting.
-The urine may take on a reddish tint.
+No part of any of these food items is safe for dogs, and it doesn’t matter if they’re raw or cooked either.
+They can all cause nasty effects, including vomiting, diarrhea, weakness, lethargy, dehydration, abdominal pain, pale gums, appetite loss, breathing difficulties, and panting.
+The affected dog’s urine may also take on a reddish tint.

-The more garlic or onion the dog consumed, the more severe the effects are likely to be.
-Consequences range from a stomach upset to life threatening anemia.
+The more garlic or onion the dog consumes, the more severe the effects are likely to be.
+Consequences range from a stomach upset to life-threatening anemia.

 In addition to onion and garlic, stuffing is salt heavy and typically high in fat.
 Fatty foods like this have the potential to cause pancreatitis, which is an inflammation of the pancreas.
 Signs include vomiting, abdominal pain, lethargy, dehydration, and a lack of appetite.